lhvy/sneaky/README.md

     </tr>
 </tbody></table>

+> **Note**
-Note: 8-bit encoding is supported, but benchmark graphs were [not very useful](https://raw.githubusercontent.com/lhvy/i/master/sneaky-encoding-8.png).
+> These benchmarks were run on an M1 MacBook Pro.
+8-bit encoding is supported, but benchmark graphs were [not very useful](https://raw.githubusercontent.com/lhvy/i/master/sneaky-encoding-8.png).

 ### Where?